johnsbrook/07_Perfect_Readme/johnsbrook.md

 ## Installation Instruction

-    npm i
+    npm install

 ## Usage Information

- Answer the questions to create your README.md file
+    Create the perfect readme file

 ## License
- SIL Open Font License 1.1
+ University of Illinois/NCSA Open Source License

 ## Contributing
- You're welcome to contribute through the github below
+ These are the instructions

 ## Tests
- This is how you can test the code.
+ These are the instructions to test my code.

 ## Questions